ramkumarrani/rr_genai_projects/README.md

    * rag_main.ipynb: Main RAG notebook.
 This file consists consists of:

         a) RAG pipeline

         b) Advanced pipeline

         c) RAG Index persistence in ChromaDB

         d) technique to extract data citation, along with metadata and node details

+   * rag_metrics.ipynb: Show how to measure accuracy of RAG retrieval.
+Here, we use Relevancy metric

+   * rag_hybrid_query.ipynb: Show how to implement hybrid search (vector and keyword searches) using Llamaindex